ietf-wg-privacypass/base-drafts/draft-svaldez-pp-http-api.md

 No outputs.

-1. The client fetches the configuration state ``server_id``, ``ciphersuite``, ``commitment_id`` associated with ``server_origin``.
+1. The Client fetches the configuration state ``server_id``, ``ciphersuite``, ``commitment_id`` associated with ``server_origin``.

-2. The client makes an anonymous GET request to ``CONFIG_ENDPOINT``/.well-known/privacy-pass with a message of type ``fetch-commitment`` and a body of:
+2. The Client makes an anonymous GET request to ``CONFIG_ENDPOINT``/.well-known/privacy-pass with a message of type ``fetch-commitment`` and a body of: